Book of Network Services

 There are a few types of security policies, and they’re evaluated in the following order:

-The following shows an example utilizing Flow Network Security to control traffic in a sample application:
+The following shows an example using Flow Network Security to control traffic in a sample application:

 Flow Network Security - Example Application